 Q: How are the prizes awarded?
 How are the manuscripts judged?

-The University of Wisconsin Press and series editors Sean Bishop and Jesse Lee Kercheval employ a team of readers which changes each year, though this team typically consists—in part—of University of Wisconsin Creative Writing faculty and Wisconsin Institute for Creative Writing fellows.
+The University of Wisconsin Press, Series Editor Sean Bishop, and Associate Editor for Translation Jesse Lee Kercheval employ a team of readers which changes each year, though this team typically consists—in part—of University of Wisconsin Creative Writing faculty and Wisconsin Institute for Creative Writing fellows and alumni.
 Every manuscript is read by at least two different screeners, and manuscripts that make it to the semi-finalist and finalist rounds are read by at least three different screeners.
 Twenty to thirty manuscripts are then given to the judge, who chooses two winners.

 Q: When can I expect a response?